‘They will never be forgotten’: Seattle King County NAACP event puts focus on police killings

 “As a family, we transformed that pain into direct action,” said DeVitta Briscoe, sister of Che Taylor, who was fatally shot by Seattle police in 2016, “We became Black frontline organizers.”

-Briscoe and others outlined a cluster of new state laws, including laws that that ban chokeholds and that require police to de-escalate situations with suspects.
+Briscoe and others outlined a cluster of new state laws, including laws that ban chokeholds and that require police to de-escalate situations with suspects.

 But all speakers emphasized the many challenges that remain, despite those successes.
 “With every law that is passed — and we do appreciate them — the powers that be will try to find a way to circumvent it.” said James Bible, a civil rights attorney representing the Ellis family.